oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/infra/infra.md

     ```
     <copy>oci iam compartment list --all --compartment-id-in-subtree true --query "data[].id" --name COMPARTMENT_NAME</copy>
     ```
-7. Generate a SSH key pair, by default it will create a private key on _`~/.ssh/id_rsa`_ and a public key _`~/.ssh/id_rsa.pub`_.
+9. Generate a SSH key pair, by default it will create a private key on _`~/.ssh/id_rsa`_ and a public key _`~/.ssh/id_rsa.pub`_.
+    It will ask to enter the path, a passphrase and confirm again the passphrase; type _[ENTER]_ to continue all three times.
     ```
     <copy>ssh-keygen -t rsa</copy>
     ```
-8. We need the public key in our notes, so keep the result of the content of the following command in your notes.
+10. We need the public key in our notes, so keep the result of the content of the following command in your notes.
     ```
     <copy>cat ~/.ssh/id_rsa.pub</copy>
     ```
     ![Paste Public SSH Key](images/paste-public-ssh-key.png)
-9. From the previous lab, you should have the Riot Developer API Key.
+11. From the previous lab, you should have the Riot Developer API Key.
   ![Riot API Key](images/riot_api_key_gen.png)
   Paste the Riot API Key on the `riotgames_api_key` entry of the file.
   ![Paste Riot API Key](images/paste-riot-api-key.png)